erichartline/markdown-previewer/README.md

-# React Boilerplate
+# React Markdown Previewer

-This is a work in progress.
-I wanted to build my own React boilerplate to use for future freeCodeCamp projects.
+This is a markdown previewer built using React.
+This version is near complete, more details to come soon.